CoReACTER/coreacter.github.io/posts/20250916_dreaming_of_a_positive_science_classroom.md

 This is an admittedly ambiguous term, and what one person views as positive might be negative to another person.
 In the context of formal education, a positive learning environment can refer to one where students are able to actively engage in their learning, where students are able to achieve work-life balance, where students feel welcome, comfortable, and safe in the environment, where students have opportunities to interact with one another and cooperate, where students are able to cultivate personal relationships with each other and with the instructor(s), and where there is a sense of a learning community.[^5]

-So, do students *need* a positive learning environment, by this definition Don't students learn best under pressure?
+So, do students *need* a positive learning environment, by this definition?
+Don't students learn best under pressure?
 I will not (and cannot) speak for each individual's experience with learning.
 Surely there are some individuals who cannot learn without demanding instructors, difficult, dry assignments, and all-important, make-or-break exams.